Trashinated1/xcloud-keyboard-mouse-inftrial/README.md

 ### ✅ Quick enable/disable

-- Easily disable the mouse/keyboard override and switch back to your controller whenever you feel like it with one click of the toggle
+- Easily disable the mouse/keyboard override and switch back to your controller whenever you feel like it with one click

 ### ✅ Configurable sensitivity